-- Please follow the blue lines for entering the pick-up line. - Pull up NEXT to the sidewalk so your student can enter the vehicle safely. - Cars should be pulled close together, please do not leave excess space between as this slows down the line. - Once your student has entered the vehicle, pull carefully into traffic and create an exit line (the green line on the map). - We do NOT want students crossing traffic to enter cars, for any reason. - Please DO NOT park in the red areas of the parking lot. - Please DO NOT wait in the student driver parking areas, there are no crosswalks for student drivers.
+- Please follow the green line for entering the pick-up line. - Pull up NEXT to the sidewalk so your student can enter the vehicle safely. - Once your student has entered the vehicle, pull carefully into the exit lane shown in red. - We DO NOT want students crossing traffic to enter cars, for any reason. - Please DO NOT park in any of our lots during pick-up and drop off. - Anyone who needs to enter the building must park in the visitor lot only.
+These spaces are limited and cannot be used for picking up or dropping off students. - Please DO NOT attempt to pick up students in ANY other areas on campus.